Cordell Crockett: Career

 Playing lead guitar and singing backing vocals with Hear Kitty Kitty, Crockett took a more hands-on role including on the video and sound engineering side of production as well as song writing and tour management.
-‘Tails From The Alley’ was their first [self-released] album in 2009 and saw the band play regularly at Hollywood venues such as The Whiskey-a-Go-Go, touring across America in a run of 17 shows and later playing Download Festival in 2013.
+'Tails From The Alley' was their first [self-released] album in 2009 and saw the band play regularly at Hollywood venues such as The Whiskey-a-Go-Go, touring across America in a run of 17 shows and later playing Download Festival in 2013.

-In 2010, rumours of an Ugly Kid Joe reunion were confirmed and the band reformed with Crockett resuming bass and backing vocals.

-In 2012 the band released Stairway to Hell EP and in 2015 released the fourth studio album Uglier Than They Used ta Be.
+In 2010, rumours of an Ugly Kid Joe reunion were confirmed and the band reformed with Crockett resuming bass and backing vocals, releasing another EP Stairway to Hell in 2012 and two more studio albums—Uglier Than They Used ta Be and Rad Wings of Destiny in 2015 and 2022, respectively.

-In 2022 Ugly Kid Joe released their fifth studio album Rad Wings of Destiny.

 Crockett was again playing stadiums and arenas across the world as the band toured with bands of different rock genres Guns N' Roses, Alice Cooper, Faith No More, Judas Priest and Skid Row as well as headlining smaller venues across Europe.
-One of the largest shows in the band’s history was playing Polish Woodstock in 2013 to a crowd of 500,000 people.
+One of the largest shows in the band's history was playing Polish Woodstock in 2013 to a crowd of 500,000 people.

 A staple on the European festival circuit has seen the band often appearing in the line-up for Download (UK) Hellfest (France), Graspop (Belgium), Copenhell (Denmark), Wacken (Germany) and Gods of Metal (Italy).

 Crockett spends his spare time as a session musician as well as writing and recording with local musicians in Los Angeles.

-Style and Equipment
+Style and equipment

 When playing bass, Crockett wears his guitar low-slung and uses a wide range of different bass techniques including slapping, popping, finger picking, and plectrums.
 He also uses a bass guitar wah-wah pedal quite frequently, particularly in the Ugly Kid Joe songs "Same Side", "Sandwich", and "Funky Fresh Country Club".